mozilla/version-control-tools/docs/mozreview/review-requests.rst

    Review requests aren't published to the world by default (yet).
 If you need to take additional action to enable others to see the review requests, you will be alerted by the command output.

+To learn how to manage the review requests in the Review Board web interface, read :ref:`mozreview_reviewboard_publishing_commits`.
+Or, continue reading to learn about how the Mercurial client and review requests interact.

 Review Identifiers
 ==================